Moscow Metro: Lines

-Also, from 11 August 1969 to 26 October 2019, the Moscow Metro included Kakhovskaya line 3.3 km long with 3 stations, which closed for a long reconstruction.
-On 7 December 2021, Kakhovskaya is reopened after reconstruction as part of the Bolshaya Koltsevaya line.
+Additionally, from 11 August 1969 to 26 October 2019, the Moscow Metro included Kakhovskaya line 3.3 km along with 3 stations, which closed for a long reconstruction.
+On 7 December 2021, Kakhovskaya was reopened after reconstruction as part of the Bolshaya Koltsevaya line.
 The renewed Varshavskaya and Kashirskaya stations reopened as part of the Bolshaya Koltsevaya line, which became fully functional on 1 March 2023.
 Its new stations included Pechatniki, Nagatinsky Zaton and Klenovy Bulvar.